 - Total Views - The total number of views executed by the category of viewers.

-- Average View Time - The average media viewing time for each VIEW by this category of viewers.
+- Average View Time - The average amount of time the media was played during each VIEW.

 - Downloads - The number of times this media has been downloaded by the category of viewers.

 - Average Play-Through - The percentage of the media's duration that the average view time comprised.
 Meaning if the average view time is 3:00 of a 30 minute video, the play-through percentage shown would be 10%.